 BBC Sport 50 sport films you must see—Each entry includes a comment on the amount of artistic licence in te film.

-BestLife The 50 Most Heartbreaking Movie Deaths We're Still Not Over—Readers who prefer to click through each film one-by-one can go to MSN's site.
+BestLife The 60 Most Heartbreaking Movie Deaths We're Still Not Over

 Bleacher Report The 101 Greatest Sports Movies of All Time—A sports film list.